 Online Teacher or Tutor

 Many universities and colleges are moving to online learning.
 While this is great for students, it’s also a fantastic perk for teachers or tutors, who can work from almost anywhere to teach their online students.
 An advanced degree is helpful for teaching, but it is possible to teach for a trade or technology school with experience and good connections.
 Check out Teaching Traveling for a profile of a web and mobile design instructor who worked remotely for nine months while traveling from US to Argentina.
 The best part of this gig?
 You’re paid as well as if you were working at home.
 To find work, browse the teaching listings at university like the University of Phoenix, community colleges, and even technology and trade schools.
-You can find online tutoring gigs at Tutor.com or Tutor Vista.
+You can find online tutoring gigs at Tutor.com.

 Geologists often travel as a requirement of their work.
 They can work in fields as diverse as oil and gas exploration, climate change and mining.
 You’ll need a minimum of a four year undergraduate degree .